Portrait photograph of Professor Keith Ward

 There are a number of Keith Wards on the internet, and they are not all me.
 To identify myself, I propose to call myself ‘Professor Keith Ward’, as I think I am the only one of those.

 I am, by nature and conviction, an Idealist philosopher, somebody who believes in the supremacy of Spirit or Mind, and who thinks that the material universe is an expression or creation of a Supreme Mind.
 I see religions as very ambiguous but probably necessary ways of giving humans some awareness of this Supreme Mind.
-And I adopted one liberal version of Christianity, and became a priest of the Church of England in 1972.
-What ‘liberal’ means is a good question, but for me it means, negatively, that I do not accept the inerrancy of the Bible or of any system of dogmas, and positively, that I welcome constructive disagreement and diversity of belief, and also that I believe in a ‘liberal’ God, one who desires the flourishing of all sentient life so far as is possible, and who will not condemn anyone who shares that desire.
+I am a Christian, and became a priest of the Church of England in 1972.
+But I have an interest in the many diverse ways in which humans have sought spiritual truth, and in trying to understand what these various paths may have to teach.
+I think the main task for religious believers today is to ensure that their beliefs are conducive to human flourishing and, so far as is possible, to the flourishing of all sentient beings; to relate ancient religious beliefs to the modern scientific world view; and to see their own faith in a truly global context.

 That gives an idea of who I am, and explains why my books fall into three main classes – philosophy, religion, and Christian theology.
 Virtually all my books have been, rather selfishly, ways of working out what I believe, but they have also responded to particular situations which have in my view shown misunderstandings of the sort of philosophy and religion I adhere to – and those misunderstandings are legion, and growing (which is why I have written so many books)!